ShanmukhaManoj11/calibration_ros/README.md

 After the solution converge, on **Terminal 2** the result is displayed.
 The result is list of 6 floats representing the following respectively `[translation x, translation y, translation z, yaw, pitch, roll]`

-The result obtained from the correspondence_point_2.json included in the project is
+The final transform obtained from the correspondence_point_2.json included in the project is

 `[-0.269326290 -0.450351774 -0.219415375 1.62507734 4.87444952 0.0]`

-This can be pulished as a static_transform message that transforms point cloud points in the lidar frame into the world frame.

 ### 3. Fusing image and point cloud data
+The final transform achieved earlier can be expanded to from the transformation matrix `P` described in section 2.
+ROS has tf package that deals with the transform messages.
+This final transform will be pusblished as a static_transform from `frame_id:"velodyne"` (source frame/ lidar frame) to `frame_id:"world"` (target frame/ world frame). `TransformListener` in ROS can listen for this transform message and by using provided APIs like `transformPoint(...)` the points in frame_id:"velodyne" can be converted to frame_id:"world".
+These converted points in world frame are transformed to image points using `PinholeCameraModel::project3dToPixel(...)`.
+This transformation of point cloud data is implemented in camera_lidar_overlay.cpp located at `camera_lidar_calibration/src/camera_lidar_overlay.cpp`

 #### 3.1.
 Overlaying point cloud data on image
+After transforming the points in the cloud to the corresponding image points, they can be added on to the image using OpenCV drawing functions.
+The overlayed image is published by the camera_lidar_overlay node on the topic `/sensors/camera/overlayed_lidar_image`

 #### 3.2 Overlaying RGB image on point cloud data
+The transfromed points in the cloud correspond to some pixel location on the image.
+The RGB values at that pixel location are collected and for each point in the cloud a new point of type `pcl::PointXYZRGB` is created with x,y,z values set to be that of the original point and the r,g,b values assigned to be the collected RGB values.
+These newly formed pcl::PointXYZRGB points are converted to ROS message and published on the topic `/image_fused_pointcloud`